aaronahmid/RobotArm/README.md

 ## Features

 - start and stop the arm service easily
-- Easily create development environment from a yaml file as states
+- Easily create a python development environment from a yaml file as states
 - run management commands easily from any directory in your terminal
 - run tests easily from any directory in your terminal
 - manage your virtual environments without breaking a sweat